FC-Richard-Chen/V-Screening-OPV/README.md

 photovoltaic dataset”, by Lopez et al. [Sci.
 Data vol. 3, Art. no. 160086, 2016].
 The code is in the second file, "Prediction.ipynb".
 Note that all the data (not split data) is used for building the model for prediction.

-#### This model has been deployed on ngrok temporarily.
-Please check http://17b82a03.ngrok.io/
 #### The research article about this model has been published here: https://www.hindawi.com/journals/ijps/2019/4538514/